otrv4/otrv4/otrv4.md

       * If the instance tag in the message is not the instance tag you are currently talking to, ignore the message.
       * Verify that the public ECDH key is on curve Ed448.
-      * Verify that the public DH key is from the correct group.
+      * Verify that the public DH key is from the correct group and that it does not degenerate.

     * If the message is not valid in any of the above steps, discard it and optionally pass along a warning to the user.